ROJAY'S ART GALLERY: Welcome to my private gallery. This is a select sampling of my work as it has progressed over the years, and

 india ink, and a touch of airbrush (something I've yet to master).
 I'm inherently leaning toward

-usually been my focus.
-I've also been paying closer attention to the work of
+a "less-is-more" style, paying closer attention to the work of

 Steve Rude lately, and am finding